turgaygulmez/ai-tutorial/README.md

 **Send data as part of the prompt**

 For non-sensitive data, this might be the easiest way to do so.
 You can simply inject your data as part of your prompts.
-This can be done by defining data as part of user or assistant
+This can be done by defining data as part of user or system

 **Use embeedings**